filecoin-project/venus/networking.md

 b. we yield because a timer runs out; the most probable scenario.
 This is a healthy timeout to timebox discovery iterations.

-Throughout this process, the libp2p stack generates `CONNECTED` events for every new connection we establish to a peer, for which `go-filecoin` registers a callback that triggers the Filecoin `HELLO` protocol negotiation.
+Throughout this process, the libp2p stack generates `CONNECTED` events for every new connection we establish to a peer, for which `venus` registers a callback that triggers the Filecoin `HELLO` protocol negotiation.
 If the other party responds positively, chain sync with that peer begins.

 A few relevant aspects to note: